dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 ## Instructions for DBpedia Chapters

+In case of emergency or confusion please visit [this forum thread](https://forum.dbpedia.org/t/chapter-deployment-support-thread/950).
+Feel free to ask and answer questions as it will help future chapter deployments!

 In order to use the Virtuoso SPARQL Endpoint Quickstart docker network to host your own DBpedia instance you need to create a chapter collection on the [DBpedia Databus](https://databus.dbpedia.org/).
 You can learn about the Databus and Databus Collections in the [DBpedia Stack Tutorial on Youtube](https://www.youtube.com/watch?v=NrUK0Hs-ZpQ)